 6 Things to Do In Fort Belvoir's Backyard

-Most military families consider Fort Belvoir’s proximity to Washington, D.C. as one of the best perks of a PCS to Fort Belvoir and immediately create a checklist to visit the “must-sees.”
-With good reason, of course, as touring the nation’s capital is easily a once in a lifetime adventure for many.
+For most military families, one of the best perks of a PCS move to Fort Belvoir is its proximity to Washington, DC.
+Incoming PCSers immediately create a checklist to visit the “must-sees.”
+With good reason, of course.
+Touring the nation’s capital is easily a once-in-a-lifetime adventure for many.

-But—it’s hot.
+But it’s hot.
 It’s cold.
 The crowds.
 The parking.
 The expense.
-Sometimes a trip to the city is just too much.
-This is the beauty of the entire National Capital Region.
-There’s always something to do, beyond the Smithsonians and the National Mall.
-Fort Belvoir is prime real estate for easy access activities—you just have to know where to look.
+Sometimes, a trip to the city is just too much.
+Herein lies the beauty of the entire National Capital Region.
+Beyond the Smithsonian museums and the National Mall, there’s always something to do.
+Fort Belvoir is prime real estate for easy access activities.
+You just have to know where to look.

 Learn about history and heritage right outside Fort Belvoir’s gates.